Skip to main content Skip to main navigation Skip to search

 Operational implications

 The duration of post-arrival quarantine for horses is short (14 days).
-MQF is designed for the basic needs of horses under biosecurity control and includes the provision for natural exercise (turnout yard, paddock, horse walker).
-Given the biosecurity risks associated with increased movements out of the compound, the human health risks associated with riding/training of horses, and the current insurance cover being specific for only basic horse husbandry during quarantine, the Department of Agriculture, Water and the Environment considers that riding of horses during post-arrival quarantine is not necessary or desirable, and does not plan to facilitate the building of horse riding/training facilities.
+MQF is designed to provide for the basic needs of horses under biosecurity control which includes the provision for natural exercise (turnout yard, paddock, horse walker).
+Given the biosecurity risks associated with the increased movements out of the compound, the human health risks associated with riding/training of horses, and the current insurance cover being specific for only basic horse husbandry during quarantine, DAFF considers horse riding during post-arrival quarantine is unnecessary and does not plan to facilitate the building of horse riding/training facilities.

-Alternative Option
+Alternative option

 General enquiries